ariel7234/repo-create/README.md

 ## Automatically create a new Github repository by a simple command

-### Simple bash script & Python Web Scrapying practice
+### Simple bash script & Python Web Scraping practice

 Automate my process of creating a new project with entering `create [project name]` in terminal to achieve the following process: